TheGuru-main/RECCORD-DB-/docs/API-CONTRACT.md

 A button must not exist merely as visual UI.
 If an action cannot yet be connected to its real backend operation, it must not be presented as successfully completed.

+96. COMMERCIAL OPERATION ATOMICITY
+A purchase/activation operation must not be considered successful merely because the frontend navigated to another screen.
+The backend must establish the applicable commercial state before the frontend treats the feature as active.

+97. ORGANISATION PRODUCT ENTITLEMENTS Organisation-owned products must remain associated with the organisation even when an Admin or Worker accesses them.
+Example:
+Organisation A
+    │
+    ├── Invoice entitlement
+    ├── Invoice++ entitlement
+    └── authorised users
+          ├── Admin
+          └── Workers
+The entitlement must not be duplicated per worker merely because multiple workers use it.

+98. AUDITABILITY
+Commercial operations and important organisation operations must remain auditable.
+Where applicable, the backend should retain: initiating identity organisation product selected capacity price entitlement operation timestamp resulting state
+The exact financial/audit retention policy must be defined where not already specified.

+99. FRONTEND CONTRACT
+The frontend must be built against the actual backend contract.
+It must consume:
+authentication state
+user identity
+organisation state
+worker state
+roles
+countries
+languages
+pricing
+entitlements
+invoice data
+invoice configuration
+records
+commit state
+It must not recreate backend business rules independently.

+100. FINAL PRODUCT RULE
+RECCORD DB is being built as an actual product.
+The implementation must preserve the distinction between:
+PRODUCT
+BUSINESS RULE
+DATA
+ENTITLEMENT
+AUTHORIZATION
+UI
+A visually complete screen without its real backend behaviour is not considered complete.
+A working backend operation without the corresponding product UI is not considered complete where that UI is part of the agreed product.
+Completion means the agreed contract is implemented end-to-end.

+101. FINAL NON-CONTRADICTION RULE
+No future implementation may:
+change an agreed field without updating the contract change a pricing tier without updating the contract change an entitlement without updating the contract invent a worker workflow make Worker Credential necessary for Existing Worker login regenerate Worker Credentials when Admin changes roles replace organisation ownership with individual worker ownership replace backend persistence with mock data replace append with edit treat same-name commits as the same commit allow immutable objects to be edited or appended expose premium functionality without the applicable entitlement claim an operation succeeded without backend confirmation Any required change must first be made explicitly to the contract.

+102. GOVERNING IMPLEMENTATION PRINCIPLE
+RECCORD DB must be built as the actual product.
+The objective is not to create a demonstration that looks functional.
+The objective is:
+REAL CONTRACT ↓ REAL DATABASE ↓ REAL BACKEND ↓ REAL API ↓ REAL FRONTEND ↓ REAL DEPLOYMENT Production behaviour must reflect the agreed RECCORD DB rules.
+No mock system may be substituted for the actual system.